Ariana Rockefeller

-Ariana Rockefeller (born May 26, 1982) is an American heiress, model and amateur equestrian.
+Ariana Rockefeller (born May 26, 1982) is an American heiress, model, and amateur equestrian.
 A member of the Rockefeller family, she is granddaughter of banker David Rockefeller.
 Rockefeller founded her own fashion line in 2011.
 In January 2021, she reported that she had closed the business "a couple of years ago".
-As a competitive show jumper, she has competed in events including the Hampton Classic.
-She has publicly opposed other members of her family regarding fossil fuel divestment, defending ExxonMobil.
+As a competitive show jumper, she has competed in events, including the Hampton Classic.
+She has publicly opposed other members of her family, regarding fossil fuel divestment and defending ExxonMobil.

 Early life and education

 Ariana Rockefeller was born to David Rockefeller Jr. and Diana Newell Rockefeller.
 Her hometown is Cambridge, Massachusetts, but she was raised in New York and Maine.

 Her paternal grandfather, David Rockefeller, was a billionaire businessman and the former chairman of Chase Bank from 1969 to 1981 as well as chairman of the Council on Foreign Relations from 1970 to 1985.

 She attended the Ethel Walker School, an all-girls boarding school in Connecticut.
+She competed on the equestrian team in high school, during which time she took an interest in show jumping.

 She graduated from Columbia University with a B.A. in Political Science in 2009.
 As a college student, she interned at the United Nations.